Push-forwards for Witt groups of schemes: Closed symmetric monoidal categories

 \item The internal Hom on $K(X)$ has a right derived functor $\RHom$

 which is a right adjoint to the derived tensor product in the usual special sense (natural in the three variables). \item When $X\in \Sch$, $\RHom$ restricts to

-as the usual $\RHom$ (computed by replacing the second variable by a quasi-isomorphic complex of injectives in $\Qcoh(X)$). \item When $X\in \Reg$, this last restricted $\RHom$ arrives in $D_{b,c}(X)$. \end{enumerate} \end{theo} \begin{proof} See \cite[Theorem A]{Spaltenstein88} or \cite[2.5.7]{Lipman_pre} for the existence of the derived tensor product.
-It is based on the existence of a q-flat (also called K-flat) resolution for any complex $C$, \ie{} the existence of a quasi-isomorphism $Q_C \to C$ where $Q_C$ is a complex such that $(-\TTens Q_C)$ preserves quasi-isomorphisms.
-These resolutions can even be constructed functorially (see \cite[2.5.5]{Lipman_pre}).
-The derived tensor product can then be constructed by replacing one or (up to a canonical isomorphism) both variables by q-flat resolutions.
-The former case is used to define the unit morphism and the latter case to define the associativity and symmetry morphisms directly from the ones of $K(X)$ (see \cite[Theorem A]{Spaltenstein88} or \cite[2.5.9]{Lipman_pre}).
-See \cite[2.5.8]{Lipman_pre} for the fact that $\LTens$ restricts to $D_{qc}$.
+as the usual $\RHom$ (computed by replacing the second variable by a quasi-isomorphic complex of injectives in $\Qcoh(X)$). \item When $X\in \Reg$, this last restricted $\RHom$ arrives in $D_{b,c}(X)$. \end{enumerate} \end{theo} \begin{proof} See \cite[Theorem A]{Spaltenstein88} or \cite[2.5.7]{Lipman09} for the existence of the derived tensor product.
+It is based on the existence of a q-flat (also called K-flat) resolution for any complex $C$, \ie\ the existence of a quasi-isomorphism $Q_C \to C$ where $Q_C$ is a complex such that $(-\TTens Q_C)$ preserves quasi-isomorphisms.
+These resolutions can even be constructed functorially (see \cite[2.5.5]{Lipman09}).
+The derived tensor product can then be constructed by taking q-flat resolutions of both variables.
+The former case is used to define the unit morphism and the latter case to define the associativity and symmetry morphisms directly from the ones of $K(X)$ (see \cite[Theorem A]{Spaltenstein88} or \cite[2.5.9]{Lipman09}).
+See \cite[2.5.8]{Lipman09} for the fact that $\LTens$ restricts to $D_{qc}$.
 In the regular case, by Point (3) of Proposition \ref{equivCat_prop}, we can replace any complex in $D_{b,c}(X)$ by a bounded complex of locally free sheaves, in which case the derived tensor product obviously maps to $D_{b,c}(X)$.

-Similarly, the derived internal Hom is constructed using q-injective (also called K-injective) resolutions: see \cite[Section 1]{Spaltenstein88} for the definition of a q-injective complex and \cite[Theorem A]{Spaltenstein88} or \cite[2.4.5]{Lipman_pre} for the existence of $\RHom$.
-Adjointness is also stated in \cite[Theorem A]{Spaltenstein88} (see also \cite[2.6.1]{Lipman_pre} for more details).
+Similarly, the derived internal Hom is constructed using q-injective (also called K-injective) resolutions: see \cite[Section 1]{Spaltenstein88} for the definition of a q-injective complex and \cite[Theorem A]{Spaltenstein88} or \cite[2.4.5]{Lipman09} for the existence of $\RHom$.
+Adjointness is also stated in \cite[Theorem A]{Spaltenstein88} (see also \cite[2.6.1]{Lipman09} for more details).

 We now consider $\RHom(A,B)$ with $A,B \in D_{b,c}(X)$ for $X \in \Sch$.
 By Corollary \ref{qinjBounded_coro}, the right derived functor $\RHom$ here is computed as the one in \cite[Prop.
 II.3.3]{Hartshorne66}.
 This proves point (5).
 In the regular case, we can compute $\RHom$ by a locally free resolution of the first variable and then, up to isomorphism, also replace the second variable by a complex of locally free sheaves.
 As explained above, both these complexes can be chosen to be bounded, and since $\SHom(A,B)$ is coherent when $A$ and $B$ are \cite[5.3.5]{EGA1}, this poves Point (6). \end{proof}